ClusterHQ/flocker/docs/faq/index.rst

 The upshot if which is that you shouldn't need to change the apps at all, except to configure each clone with a different URL.

-.. _ideas for future releases: https://github.com/ClusterHQ/flocker/blob/master/docs/roadmap/index.rst
+.. _ideas for future releases: :doc:/roadmap/index
-.. _user stories for upcoming features: tbd
 .. _good write up of the ZFS and Linux license issues: http://zfsonlinux.org/faq.html#WhatAboutTheLicensingIssue
 .. _the flocker Google group: https://groups.google.com/forum/#!forum/flocker-users